About Skype for Business servers

 Outbound calls are made from Pexip Infinity when:

-- a conference participant uses an Infinity Connect client to add another participant to the call
+- a conference participant uses a Connect app to add another participant to the call

 - the administrator manually dials out to a participant from a Virtual Meeting Room